-For IT job postings, the certifications were similar from 2019 through the COVID-19 pandemic.
-Cisco Certified Network Associate (CCNA) was the only addition to the top 10 requested certifications during the COVID-19 pandemic, in replacement of the ITIL Certification.
+For IT job postings, the certifications were similar from 2021 after the COVID-19 pandemic.
+SANS/GIAC Certification was the only addition to the top 10 requested certifications after the COVID-19 pandemic, in replacement of the Cisco Certified Networks Associate (CCNA).